FAQ

 You can sink ridiculous amounts of time money into extravagant design by a team of the most talented artists on the planet and it won’t make your website’s content any better or more readable.
 Brevity is the soul of wit, and that applies just as much to design.
 People will return to your website based on your content.
 Don’t take my word for it; take a look at this website that was built on simplicity.
 They’re doing well.

-Are you accepting work right now?
+Are you accepting clients right now?
 Can I reach out?

 Yes!
 Let’s talk.